 Now copy the single step and layer as it is shown in the image below.
 To do this copy the step to a new layer and drag this layer under the previous one in the layers palette to stack the steps.
 Repeat until you have the image below.

 Repeat this process copying the step to a new layer and dragging the layers behind or in front of the previous layer until you create a full set of steps as shown below.
 Once you are happy it is best to save your work at this point as a .psd file using the save as command from the file menu drop down at the top of the screen.

 Now merge the layers by selecting the layers in the layers palette and merge them using layer/merge layers from the top, drop down layer menu.

 Now let’s use something to make to the steps look more real.

 Find a picture of a stone slab or a piece of wood, plastic, metal or even grass and cut it out into the shape we first drew, (the diamond and its edges).
 You can do this on a separate layer and change the opacity of the layer in your layers palette so you can see the original diamond step underneath.
 Using wood this can be achieved fairly easily.
 You may need to use the warp or scale tools, or liquefy.

 On the layer with your piece of wood, select the wood by pressing the Ctrl key and clicking in the wood layer on the layers palette.
 This should select the wood and display your selection in the main image window.

-In the top drop down menus select edit / transform / warp.
-You will see grid on screen divided into 9 boxes with selection points around the outside.
+In the top drop-down menus select edit / transform / warp.
+You will see the grid on your screen divided into 9 boxes with selection points around the outside.
 Click and drag these points to warp your wood till you fit it to the shape of our step.

-You can experiment with amount of steps just by shortening the sides of the staircase using the grid we first set up.
+You can experiment with the number of steps just by shortening the sides of the staircase using the grid we first set up.